 In VVC Draft 7 as revised in [2], the allowed maximum value of maxTtSize is equal to the specified CTB size.
 Whether TT split is allowed under the VPDU constraints is determined by testing if both the width and the height of the current CU are greater than Min( 64, maxTtSize) with the VPDU size equal to 64.

-In this contribution, it is proposed that the maximum value of maxTtSize is limited to be equal to 64.
+In this contribution, it is proposed that the maximum value of maxTtSize is limited to be equal to Min(64, CTBsizeY), where the variable CTBsizeY indicates the specified CTB size in luma samples.
 In this way, the specified maximum ternary tree size maxTtSize is never greater than 64.
 The process for determining whether TT split is allowed for a current block under the VPDU constraints can be simplified by testing whether both the width and the height of the current CU are greater than maxTtSize.